tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 ![Markov Network](/images/graphical_models/markov_rbm.png)

 There are connections between each visible and hidden variable but no connections between two visible or two hidden variables.
-So, we can write the joint distirbution as the product of the following factors
+So, we can write the joint distribution as the product of the following factors

 $$P(V, H) = \frac{1}{Z}\prod_{i}\prod_{j}\phi_{ij}(v_i, h_j)$$